 The last thing Lisa Edwards needed was a new dog.
 But when she came across an abandoned litter on Halloween, her heart went out to the runt who walked into walls and couldn’t steady his feet.

 Lisa—healing from past abuse and battling constant pain from a chronic medical condition—saw a bit of herself in little Boo.
 And when he snuggled, helpless, against her, she knew he was meant to be hers.

 This is the inspiring true story of “the little dog who could,” but more than that, it’s the story of how one woman and one dog rescued each other—a moving tribute to hope, resilience and the transformative power of unconditional love.

-Lisa J. Edwards is a full-time professional dog trainer and behavioral consultant.
-She has been a registered Pet Partner (Delta Society) with three of her dogs and has made more than 400 visits with her pets to hospitals, schools, nursing homes and residential care facilities.
+Lisa J. Edwards is a full-time professional dog trainer and behavioral expert.
+She has been a registered Pet Partner (formerly Delta Society) with three of her dogs and has made more than 400 visits with her pets to hospitals, schools, nursing homes and residential care facilities.
 In 2008, Boo was honored as one of five finalists for the Delta Society’s national Beyond Limits Award for his therapy work with Lisa.